ch-stark/clusterpermissionblog/clusterpermission.md

 ClusterPermission is already being used to power important features in RHACM:

-Application Lifecycle (Push Model): While RHACM's ApplicationSet preferred setup uses a "pull" model, there are scenarios when the hub needs to "push" resources directly to a managed cluster.
+Application Lifecycle (Push Model): While RHACM's ApplicationSet preferred setup uses a "pull model", there are scenarios when the hub needs to "push" resources directly to a managed cluster.
 ClusterPermission ensures that the Service Account on those managed clusters have exactly the right permissions to handle its operations, without being over-privileged.

 ```yaml
 apiVersion: rbac.open-cluster-management.io/v1alpha1